 Career assessment tools are designed to discover candidates' skills, aptitudes, and talents.
-These tools are designed to help individuals understand how various personal attributes (i.e., data values, preferences, motivations, aptitudes, and skills) impact their potential success and satisfaction with different career options and work environments.
+These tools help individuals understand how various personal attributes (i.e., data values, preferences, motivations, aptitudes, and abilities) impact their potential success and satisfaction with different career options and work environments.
 WIOA staff may prefer formal assessment tools to validate a participant's career choice, but they are not always necessary.
-It will be up to the WIOA staff to decide if these tools will benefit the participant and the WIOA staff to develop goals leading to self-sufficient employment.
+It will be up to the WIOA staff to decide if these tools will benefit the participant and the WIOA staff to develop goals for self-sufficient employment.